The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 Boots slammed rooftops, bounding from ridge to ridge.
 Ten buildings.
 A blur.
 The city dropped beneath, nothing but steel and shadow.

 Gideon’s foot hit loose flashing.
 He slipped.
-Knee skidded.
-Jaws snapped past his boot.
+His knee skidded, and jaws snapped past his boot.

 They were wearing him down.
 Speed didn’t matter.
 Not now.
 They wanted him tired.
 Cornered.
 One stumble from a fall.